How to Use SharePoint Workflows for Project Management

 3. Select a connector.

-How to create a flow in Power Automate
+How to Create a Power Automate Flow

 To start using Power Automate, log in to Office 365 and use the app launcher to open the program.
 From the Microsoft Power Automate homepage, you can: